Top 9 Factors to Consider When Buying a Convertible Standing Desk

 Are the component parts durable?
 Is the design structurally sound?

 A basic but important question to ask.
 Cheaper plastic parts will not last as long as their higher quality competitors.
 Imported, ‘knock off’ converters with short warranties should be avoided.

 Evolving Ergonomics: A Brief History of Convertible Standing Desks

-Fortunately, sit-stand desk converters with ergonomic features are becoming more and more prominent.
+Fortunately, sit-stand desk converters with ergodynamic features are becoming more and more prominent.
+Ergodynamics takes into account that everything about standing or walking while typing is different than when users were seated at a desk.
 By all appearances, it seems manufacturers are paying more attention to the way their products interact with users’ bodies.